 The success indicator for Reuse is beneficial reuse of available treated wastewater from major treatment systems across the District.
 The target is 30 mgd of additional beneficial reuse from priority facilities.
 This is an estimate from a District-wide reuse plan that is currently under development.
-The reported wastewater flow from major facilities in 2009 was 94.84 mgd.
-The 30 mgd target value may need to be reevaluated upon completion of the reuse plan.
+The 30 mgd target value will be reevaluated upon completion of the reuse plan.

-Indicator Evaluation Indicator Target (mg gd) Current (mgd) Complete Additional beneficial reuse from priority facilities, as identified in the District Reuse Plan 3 30 11 36% FY 2010 Milestones Milestone / Deliverable Schedule / Status Okaloosa Co.
-Bob Sikes WRF Facility Complete 2010 (complete) olete)
+Indicator Evaluation Indicator Target (mgd) Complete (mgd) Complete Additional beneficial reuse from priority facilities, as identified in the District Reuse Plan 30 11 36% FY 2010-2011 Milestones Milestone / Deliverable Schedule / Status tatus Reuse Plan Document Rescheduled to 2012